wyceee/waternet/README.md

 # 💧 Water Infiltration Web3 App

 This project is a Web3 application that encourages households to implement rainwater retention measures (such as green roofs, rain barrels, etc.).
 When a measure is approved, the household receives token rewards via smart contracts on the Ethereum testnet blockchain.
+[Flow Architecture](FLOW_ARCHITECTURE.md), [ERD](ERD.md).

 ---